sramteke171/express-intro/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 These are the first tools we'll use to write server-side code.
 In order to be a **full-stack** web developer, you'll need to have a grasp on writing code on the backend.
 Node and Express are the industry standard technologies for writing server-side JavaScript.
-If you find yourself working in an environment that using a full JS stack, you will be using Node.js and Express.
+If you find yourself working in an environment that uses a full JS stack, you will be using Node.js and Express.
 Node is a lightweight and efficient runtime for building JavaScript servers.
 Express is a very popular and trending framework with a bevy of modules you can add to it.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->